flancia-coop/doc.anagora.org/social-coop-oc.md

     - OC finds it a good use of our budget.
     - Questions on a loomio budget thing? https://www.loomio.com/p/EYwd7onD/help-social-coop-make-sense-of-the-proposed-2026-budget-what-can-we-do-together-
     - What needs to be done to vote on the budget next meeting?
-        - TASK: Caitlin posted Zulip link to Social.Coop "mentions"/mailbox to OC members
+        - TASK: Caitlin posted Zulip link to Social.Coop "mentions"/mailbox to OC members to highlight the option to approve the budget at next meeting
 - Updates from WGs
     - FWG/Legal
         - Nothing new to share. (aside from budget topic).